vitorpio/pixel-piracy/README.md

-# Simpli game developed using pygame
+# Simple game developed using pygame